sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 Quick STUDY creation
 ---------------------------------------------
 After uncompressing the [5-subject tutorial data](http://sccn.ucsd.edu/eeglab/download/STUDY5subjects.zip), to create a *STUDY*, select the
  <span style="color: brown">File → Create study → Simple ERP STUDY</span> menu item.
-The interface below pop up.
+The interface below pops up.
 Enter two for the number of conditions and five for the number of subjects, and press *Ok*.

 ![](/assets/images/simplestudy1.png)